-G) If the Audit Committee concludes that the Proposal is not in the ordinary course of business and not on arm’s length basis then it will forward the same with its views to the Board.
+- If the Audit Committee concludes that the Proposal is not in the ordinary course of business and not on arm’s length basis or that it is otherwise desirable then it will forward the same with its views to the Board.
 Thereafter, the Board may take appropriate decision / action on the Proposal.

-H) Approval for all Material Related Party Transactions will be subject to the provisions of the Act and or SEBI LODR Regulation.
+- Approval for all Related Party Transactions will be subject to the provisions of the Act and or SEBI LODR Regulation.

 In the event the Company becomes aware of any RPT that has not been approved by Audit Committee or the Board or Shareholders in General Meeting, as applicable, in accordance with this Policy / the Act / SEBI (LODR) Regulations Agreement then the Audit Committee or the Board or Shareholders in General Meeting, as appropriate, may ratify the same as is provided under the Act and or SEBI (LODR) Regulations.